Allen-Tildesley/examples/python_examples/GUIDE.md

 not to provide programs for practical use.
 The reader should feel free to experiment with ways to make the programs run faster!

-In the past few years, the community has been making the transition from Python 2 to Python 3.
+In the past few years, the community has made the transition from Python 2 to Python 3.
-There are some incompatibilities between the two, and since a choice had to be made, we have settled on __Python 3__ for these examples.
+There are some incompatibilities between the two, and since a choice had to be made, we settled on __Python 3__ for these examples.
 We indicate this by the string
 ```
 #!/usr/bin/env python3